OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Audio_Recording.md

 * The microphone must be enabled for OpenOlat so that it can also be used for recordings in OpenOlat.

+* *Only MacOS:* In browsers other than Safari, the general permission to use the microphone must be granted.
+  Set this permission on the Mac under <br>
+  **System Settings -> Privacy & Security -> Microphone** <br>
+  for the browser(s) you use for OpenOlat.

 * On the other side, the **possibility to record audio** must have been activated in OpenOlat by the administrator:<br>
 **Administration > Module > Audio/Video recordings**